Please add keywords into the search field and adjust the filters to see relevant results.

 Xian has rich experience in working in a multi-cultural and cross-functional environment, including diplomatic missions and representative offices of foreign government agencies in China.
 Before joining C40, Xian worked as a Senior Immigration Officer for the New Zealand Ministry of Business, Innovation & Employment, where she built cooperative relationships with internal and external stakeholders to develop trust and mutual understanding of relevant policies and procedures.
 Before that, she worked for Lesotho Embassy to China focusing on partnership development and executive support.
 Xian also planned and managed high-profile events at China World Trade Center.
 Xian holds a Master’s Degree from Beijing Institute of Technology.

-Before joining C40, Yana worked in an environmental non-profit in Brussels, lobbying the EU for the adoption of ocean protection legislation.
+Before joining C40, Yana worked in an environmental non-profit in Brussels, lobbying the EU to adopt ocean protection legislation.
 For many years, her work in Europe was centred around EU and French advocacy, campaigning, as well as citizen empowerment and mobilization.
 She is the co-author of 3 studies on eco-anxiety.

 Yana holds a Bachelor’s degree in International Relations and a Master’s in European Affairs.
-She speaks English, French, Russian and Dutch.
+She speaks English, French and Russian.

 Yasmin serves as a Programme Officer for the C40 x GCoM Joint Programme, a collaborative initiative funded by Bloomberg Philanthropies.
 In this role, Yasmin provides vital project management support, facilitates effective communication, and ensures the tracking of key programme data and monitoring and evaluation efforts.